spoogle/SearchTouch/README.markdown

     Search *s = [[Search alloc] initWithQueryString:searchtermtext andIndex:index];
     NSArray *rankedResults = [s rankedResults];

+It is perfectly possible to build an index on the Mac and include the built index in an iOS project.
+Locate the built index in your Mac file system - it will probably be in *~/Documents/DataModel.sqlite*.
+Drag this into your project folder and make sure the boxes are checked for "Copy files into group's destination folder" and for adding to the appropriate build target.

 ## Stop Words

 The following are considered stop words and neither indexed nor searched for:

     a, an, and, but, he, her, hers, him, his, how, i, it, its, of, or, she, the, their, them, there, these, they, to, who, why, where, when, what, which, you, your

+## Architecture

+The code builds an index for a document set consisting of an inverted index for each word in a document set.
+The index can be stored on the device, and can be efficiently searched to produce a ranked list of every document which contains all of any given set of search terms.

+There is a strict separation between the search and indexing code, and the data structures used to store indexes.
+This separation is mainly achieved by defining the Index class as a class cluster, although a prototcol is also used.

+## Limitations

+As this is a the first public version of the code, there are some loose ends.
+Additional interfaces should be added soon to tailor the list of stop words and provide document text in a more flexible format than simply a list of filenames.

+There is no currently caption/snippet generation.

+Documents must be purely text, without markup.
+There is no detection or special indexing of titles or other document structures.

+More attention can be paid to achieving compact indexes.

+There is little documentation, apart from this README file.